PrasanthCYanamandala/NVIDIA-stock-price-prediction/README.md

 # 📈 NVIDIA Stock Price Movement Prediction – AML Project

-This repository contains submission for **Project** in the **Applied Machine Learning (AML)** course.
+This repository contains the **project** for **Applied Machine Learning (AML)** course.
 The goal of this project is to **predict NVIDIA’s stock price direction (up/down)** using a rich set of features derived from historical stock data, technical indicators, macroeconomic variables, and company financials.

 ## 🎯 Project Objective